skbkontur/ZstdNet/README.md

 * Compression and decompression of byte arrays
 * Dictionary generation from a collection of samples

-Streaming APIs are not implemented yet.
+Streaming APIs are not implemented.

 Take a look on library reference or unit tests to explore its behavior in different situations.